wics-uw/website/content/pages/contact.md

 # Office #

-Why not drop by our M3 office and visit?
+Why not drop by our MC office and visit?
 We have two shiny new office terminals, generously funded by the [Mathematics Endowment Fund](http://www.student.math.uwaterloo.ca/~mefcom/), and comfortable and clean desk space.
 We also have a library including feminist tech publications and various technical resources available for you to read during office hours.
 We will publish our office hours on [the calendar]({filename}/pages/calendar.md).

 When you visit us, keep in mind our [office policy](/office-policy/).